Packed with double the peanut butter, these very peanut butter cookies boast a dense flavor, remarkably soft texture, and a deliciously crumbly edge.

 - Easy straightforward recipe

-My first piece of advice… make a double batch so you can freeze the cookie dough.
+My first piece of advice… make a double batch so you can freeze some for later.
+Here’s everything you need to know about how to freeze cookie dough.
 No need to thaw, just bake for an extra minute or two.
 You never know when a cookie emergency will rear its head.
 You might not have time to make cookies from scratch, but you’ll have frozen peanut butter cookie dough.
 That’s a lifesaver!

 - Chill the cookie dough.
 Chilling the cookie dough is important, but this dough is thick so it doesn’t need hours inside the refrigerator.
 A quick 1 hour of chilling will prevent the cookies from over-spreading.